top of page

 living in Boston, where he has been one of the pillars upon which the city's fairly substantial Jazz Manouche music scene rests.

 As a teenager, Jack began studying the guitar with Madison-based Jazz Mandolinist and guitarist Sims Delaney-Pothoff.
 Jack became captivated by the music of Django Reinhardt after attending the International Django Reinhardt festival in Samois-sur-Seine France in 2002.
 After high school, he attended the Berklee College of Music, where Jack received his Bachelor’s degree in 2007.
 In 2011 Jack spent half of the year living in Paris France, where he could study the music of Django Reinhardt at its source.
 In 2013 Jack joined the group Ameranouche whom he toured and recorded with for the next five years.
+In 2018 Jack recorded an album of original music 'Rain on the Terrace'.
 He can currently be heard performing with many wonderful musicians from all over the Massachusetts music scene.

 Jack has performed at jazz clubs, restaurants, concert halls, and festival stages all over the USA as well as internationally on stages in France, Canada, and Scotland.
 His guitar playing has been heard on radio shows such as NPR's 'Here and Now', NPR's 'Says You', Lost Highway on WMBR, WZBC's Sunday Morning Country with Cousin Kate, as well as PRI and BBC's Internationally distributed radio show 'The World'.

-He has performed in concert with Jazz Manouche luminaries like Violinists: Jason Anick, Tim Kliphius, and Ben Powell and Guitarists: Adrien Moignard, Gonzalo Bergara, Aurélien Bouly, Olli Soikkeli, Titi Bamberger, and Joscho Stephan.
-Additionally, Jack has been a guitar instructor at Django in June's week long Jazz Manouche music Camp in Northampton almost every year since 2009.
+He has performed in concert with Jazz Manouche luminaries like Violinists: Jason Anick, Tim Kliphius, and Ben Powell and Guitarists: Adrien Moignard, Gonzalo Bergara, Aurélien Bouly, Olli Soikkeli, Titi Bamberger, Max O'Rourke, Henry Acker and Joscho Stephan.